For Truth Simply Take a 180

 following contractual obligations between student and lender no longer exist.

-That's as if he goes into a person's home and says, you owe, you signed a contract with a Ford Motor Company to buy that pickup.
+That's as if he goes into a person's home and says, you owe, you signed a contract with a Ford Motor Company to buy buy that pickup.
+You don't owe any money anymore.

-That is a revolutionary Catalinian, right out of the late Moman Republic revolutionary act.
+That is a revolutionary Catalinian, right out of the late Moman Republic Revolutionary Act.
+And that is an impeachable, they're all impeachable offenses.

-And just this week, Jack, we heard that Grassley had a letter with 600 plus FBI agents had been charged with sexual harassment,
+And just this week, Jack, we heard that Grassley had a letter with 600-plus FBI agents had been charged with sexual harassment,

 assault, and they were all reassigned, and it was hushed up.